amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 Follow these steps to troubleshoot rate limit issues:

 1. **Verify adherence to best practices** by reviewing the “Best practices for optimizing API usage” section.
-If you are using a [partner application](https://marketplace.cisco.com/en-US/home), contact the developer to discuss the application behavior or budget consumption.
+If you use a [partner application](https://marketplace.cisco.com/en-US/home), contact the developer to discuss the application behavior or budget consumption.
 2. **Check recent API activity** on the Meraki dashboard.
 See [Checking recent API activity](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests-overview-response-codes-by-interval/)
 3. **Audit your scripts** that run with little to no maintenance.
 These can degrade performance and unnecessarily consume your call budget.
 See [Audit your organization's API consumption](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests/).

-**Result**: You will identify the root cause of the rate-limit breach.
+**Result**: You will identify what caused the exceeded rate limits.

 # References
 - For more information about call budgets and rate limits, see the [our developer community](https://community.meraki.com/t5/Developers-APIs/bd-p/api).